Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Conclusion Conclusion.

-We thus demonstrate a simple, practical technique for distance queries, with competitive static performance and superior dynamic performance.
-Our experiments provide insights into modern distance query implementations, and show that much of their practical efficiency can be achieved by simply sorting along a SFC.
-Due to its simplicity, our approach can be easily further optimised and it also trivially extends to higher dimensions.
-An interesting future direction would be to explore whether we can augment our structure with a truncated $R$-tree to terminate early on empty queries.
+Overall, we demonstrate that a simple, practical technique for distance queries can match or exceed the performance of sophisticated modern structures.
+Our experiments show that much of the practical efficiency of existing implementations can be achieved by simply sorting along a space-filling curve.